 This cheesy brie pasta recipe has crispy pancetta, fresh spinach, garlic, and a hint of lemon.
 It's so quick and easy to make!

-You'll also love my Ridiculously Easy Boursin Pasta or this Tomato Goat Cheese Pasta, which both use the same incredibly simple cooking technique.
+You’ll also love my Ridiculously Easy Boursin Pasta or this Tomato Goat Cheese Pasta, which both use the same really simple cooking technique.

 Why you'll love it

 Is there anything better than a meal that looks fancy but takes hardly any effort!?
-The brie cheese sauce beautifully coats the pasta shells and perfectly contrasts the pancetta.
-You'll be thrilled to discover how to eat brie in a new way!
-Mind blown.
+The brie cheese sauce beautifully coats the pasta shells and perfectly contrasts with the pancetta.
+You’ll be thrilled to discover how to eat brie in a new way!
+So tasty.

 This brie sauce for pasta is rich and creamy but without adding any cream.
 The combination of the easy-melting brie and hot, starchy pasta water makes a lovely sauce.
 Genius, right?
 There's no need to bake brie in this recipe.